"We keep moving forward, opening new doors, and doing new things, because we're curious and curiosity keeps leading us down new paths." - Walt Disney

 Q: How do you use Wrike to kick off a project?

 A: We have the distinct pleasure of being able to work with lots of different areas of the business at SurveyMonkey.
-When somebody wants to kickoff a project, they basically start by filling out our creative brief.
-From there we schedule one sort of initial kickoff meeting where we'll talk through that brief, talk through goals and objectives.
-And then the very next thing that I do normally, once that's done, is to build the schedule in Wrike, and that will just have all the milestones that will carry us through to the very end of the project.
+When somebody wants to kick off a project, they basically start by filling out our creative brief.
+From there, we schedule an initial kickoff meeting where we'll talk through that brief, talk through goals and objectives.
+And then the very next thing that I normally do is to build the schedule in Wrike, and that will just have all the milestones that will carry us through to the very end of the project.

-Q: What would life we be like without Wrike?
+Q: What would life be like without Wrike?

 Q: What has been the biggest benefit of adopting Wrike?